-Southern lip fern (Cheilanthes microphylla) (N, E, S3): This plant grows widely in the Caribbean and eastern Mexico, but it occurs only sporadically in Florida, including a small area in the center of Alachua County coinciding with the city of Gainesville (Ward 1979).
+Southern lip fern (Cheilanthes microphylla) (N, E, S3): This plant grows widely in the Caribbean and eastern Mexico, but it occurs only sporadically in Florida, including a small area in the center of Alachua County coinciding with the City of Gainesville (Ward 1979).
 At the scale of the map depicted by Ward (1979), it is difficult to discern whether the range of this species overlaps any portions of the Property.
 Southern lip fern is always found on limestone or other calcareous formations in habitats that are usually dry and shaded.
-It is unlikely that southern lip fern occurs on the Property, but if it did, it would most likely be found in the sinkhole east of Newnans Lake.
+It is unlikely that southern lip fern occurs on the Property.